 Here is an overview.
 Some of these may or may not apply to your specific circumstances:

 - Review all police reports, witness statements, video evidence, eyewitness testimony to see if any of it can be attacked.

 - Explore the issue of whether you were invited to be be on the property.
 The State has to prove you weren’t invited to the property.
-If I can show otherwise, it strengthens your case.
+If we can show otherwise, it strengthens your case.

 - Explore the issue of whether you had the intent to commit a crime when you entered the property.
-If I can make a good argument on this issue, it could lead to a reduced charge or a dismissal.
+If we can make a good argument on this issue, it could lead to a reduced charge or a dismissal.